 Realizing that it faced a difficult task arguing that lame excuse to a jury, Kanbar finally agreed to settlement the case for $140,000 as well as furnish other relief to settle the age discrimination lawsuit.
 To put the settlement in context, property manages like Strength make a median salary of $50,000.
 To that end, the settlement represented almost three years of compensation.

 If you are an employee over the age of 40 and believe that you are being discriminated because you are older than other employees; or have be wrongfully terminated and replaced with some younger than you, you may have an age discrimination claim under Ohio law or the federal Age Discrimination in Employment Act (ADEA).
 Even if you are not sure about your age discrimination claim, you should call the right attorney as quickly as possible to schedule a free and confidential consultation at 866-797-6040.
 Age discrimination claims have very short statute of limitations, which means that you only have a very short amount of time to figure out if you have an age discrimination claim and take action.
 It is unlawful for employers to treat older employees differently.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 Your best option is to contact an Ohio attorney to obtain advice with respect to any age discrimination claim questions or any particular employment law issue that you may have.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.